 The age of the customer from which a licensee wishes to offer an equity release product is at the discretion of that licensee.
-Nevertheless, this should form part of a consideration of numerous Licensees have full discretion to set a minimum age for the customers to whom they intend to offer equity release products.
-In any event, the age of a customer should form only one of the factors taken into consideration by a licensee when deciding whether to offer an equity release product, with other relevant factors, including, but not limited to, the a customer's health and lifestyle, employment plans, and pension entitlement.
+Nevertheless, this should form part of a consideration of numerous factors, including, but not limited to, the customer's health and lifestyle, employment plans, and pension entitlement.